EDrigs/asl-hand-sign-detector/README.md

 `data.pickle`: File to train a model on.
 Contains a dictionary with labels to train the model with.

-`archive`: Directory containing unsuccessful model building and data collection attempts.
-Models have the potential to be useful in other contexts, but here, they contained large **generalization gaps**.

-`data`: Dataset for training.
-Over 7,000 images containing ASL hand signs A-Y.

-`report`: Reports written during project development

 #### 🛠️ How to Use:
 1. Open the program in a code editor of your choice
 1. Go to `main.py`